Inner Warden

 How it works

 Sensor: deterministic signal collection.
 No AI, no HTTP.
-22 collectors (auth.log, journald, Docker events, file integrity, firmware integrity, nginx access/error, shell audit, macOS unified log, syslog firewall, eBPF syscall tracing with 40 kernel hooks, JA3/JA4 TLS fingerprinting, memory forensics via /proc/maps, real-time filesystem monitoring with entropy analysis, kernel integrity monitoring, cgroup resource abuse detection, AWS CloudTrail).
+31 collectors (auth.log, journald, Docker events, file integrity, firmware integrity, nginx access/error, shell audit, macOS unified log, syslog firewall, eBPF syscall tracing with 45 kernel programs loaded, JA3/JA4 TLS fingerprinting, memory forensics via /proc/maps, real-time filesystem monitoring with entropy analysis, kernel integrity monitoring, cgroup resource abuse detection, SUID inventory, systemd unit inventory, sysctl drift, kernel audit state monitoring (alerts when the audit subsystem is disabled, T1562.001), tunnel-interface monitoring (new tun/WireGuard interface = mesh-VPN persistence, rename-proof), USB attach/detach, AWS CloudTrail).
 Events flow through a unified SQLite database (WAL mode) or Redis Streams to the agent.
 Syslog CEF output for SIEM integration.
+7900+ unit tests with 665 named anchors (see ANCHOR_TESTS.md) gate every change before it can merge.

 • 23 tracepoints: execve, connect, openat, ptrace, setuid, bind, mount, memfd_create, init_module, dup2/dup3, listen, mprotect, clone, unlinkat, renameat2, kill, prctl, accept4, sched_process_exit, ioperm, iopl, io_uring_submit, io_uring_create

-• 3 kprobes: commit_creds (privilege escalation), native_write_msr (firmware MSR tampering), acpi_evaluate_object (ACPI rootkit detection)
+• 10 kprobes: commit_creds (privilege escalation), native_write_msr (firmware MSR tampering), acpi_evaluate_object (ACPI rootkit detection), do_truncate (log tampering), plus 6 timing-based rootkit kprobes (Trace of the Times: iterate_dir, filldir64, tcp4_seq_show, proc_pid_readdir kprobe/kretprobe pairs)

 • XDP program: wire-speed IP blocking at the network driver (10M+ pps drop rate)